Comfortmaker Delayed Ignition

 Possible Causes

-Dirty or rusted burners on Comfortmaker burner assembly, Misaligned hot surface ignitor, Low gas pressure causing slow light-off, Excess gas buildup before ignition
+Dirty or rusted burners on the Comfortmaker burner assembly, Misaligned hot surface ignitor, Low gas pressure causing slow light-off, Excess gas buildup before ignition

 How to Fix / Troubleshooting